John Cooke (physician): Life

 Cooke was born in Lancashire, and was educated by Philip Doddridge to be a dissenting minister.
 He preached at Rochdale and at Preston.
 He then became a medical student at Guy's Hospital in London, going on to the University of Edinburgh and University of Leyden, where he graduated.

 Cooke became physician to the Royal General Dispensary in Bartholomew Close, in the City of London.
 In April 1784 he was elected physician to the London Hospital, a post he held for 23 years, and delivered the first clinical lectures given there.
 On 25 June in the same year he was admitted a licentiate of the Royal College of Physicians.
 In 1807 he was elected a fellow of the College of Physicians, and ten years later a Fellow of the Royal Society.
 He delivered the Croonian lectures at the College of Physicians in 1819, 1820, and 1821, and the Harveian oration in 1828.

-Cooke was president of the Medico-Chirurgical Society in 1822 and 1823.
+Cooke was president of the Medical and Chirurgical Society of London in 1822 and 1823.
 He was also a Fellow of the Society of Antiquaries of London.
 In his latter years he gave up practice and went out little.
 He died at his house in Gower Street, London, 1 January 1838.